geopython/pycsw/docs/en/documentation.rst

 Introduction
 ============

-pycsw is an OGC CSW server implementation in Python.
+pycsw is an OGC CSW server implementation written in Python.

 Features
 ========